Hugh Evan-Thomas: Post-war controversy

 Matters continued to simmer.
 German accounts of the battle were published, which went some way to credit Evan-Thomas' ships with most of the success against Hipper during the battle cruiser action.
 Then in 1927, Winston Churchill published his own account of the war, coming down heavily on Beatty's side in the argument.
 This prompted Evan-Thomas, now somewhat recovered from his illness, to write to The Times, publicly stating his case.
 A number of newspapers carried articles criticising Beatty's connection with the official report, and its contents.
 In March, a staged question about Evan-Thomas' failure to close up his ships with Beatty's was asked in the House of Commons, and answered with a statement that signal logs from Barham indicated signals to change course had indeed been received, at least as far as her accompanying destroyers were concerned.
 Harper had now retired from the navy, and published a new version of his account (The Truth about Jutland).
 Beatty was coming to the end of his appointment as First Sea Lord and was due to be replaced by Jellicoe's brother-in-law, Sir Charles Madden, and found his last few months a time of considerable criticism.
 The original Harper Record was now also published.
-A further rebuttal against Harper, The Truth about Harper, also appeared, and many other books have been published since.

 Evan-Thomas became Commander-in-Chief, The Nore, in 1921 and retired in 1924.